HNLMS Koning der Nederlanden

 HNLMS Koning der Nederlanden was an iron-hulled ironclad ramtorenschip (turret ram ship) built by the Rijkswerf at Amsterdam for the Royal Netherlands Navy in the early 1870s.
-She was the largest ship to serve in the Dutch Navy during the 19th century.
-The ship was converted to a barracks ship in the late 1890s and stationed in Surabaya in the Dutch East Indies.
+It was the largest ship to serve in the Dutch Navy during the 19th century and the closest to a Battleship the Dutch Navy would ever have.
+The ship was converted to a barracks ship in the late 1890s and stationed at Surabaya in the Dutch East Indies.
 Koning der Nederlanden was scuttled in Surabaya on 2 March 1942, during the Battle of Java, to prevent her capture by the Japanese.

 Design and description

 HNLMS Koning der Nederlanden was the largest ship built for the Dutch Navy during the 19th century.
 She was fitted with a ram that protruded 1.22 m from the bow.
 The ship's gun turrets were only 3.3 m above the waterline, but the freeboard could be increased by use of hinged bulwarks.
 The turrets were rotated by hydraulic machinery.

 The ship had a length between perpendiculars of 268 ft 4 in, a beam of 49 ft 10 in, and a draught of 19 ft 3 in.
 She displaced 5400 t.
 Her crew consisted of 256 officers and men.